i8degrees/redstone-university/.github/CONTRIBUTING.md

 *   **Minecraft Builds:** When adding or modifying circuits, try to keep them well-organized and labeled with signs where appropriate.

 ## Code of Conduct
 To ensure this is a welcoming and inclusive space for everyone, this project adheres to a Code of Conduct.
-Please read it [here](.github/CODE_OF_CONDUCT.md). *(Note: You can easily add a standard Contributor Covenant by creating a CODE_OF_CONDUCT.md file in your repo).*
+Please read it [here](CODE_OF_CONDUCT.md).

 Thank you again for your help!